splunk/addonfactory-ucc-generator/docs/how_to_use.md

 * `source` - [optional] folder containing the `app.manifest` and app source.
-* `config` - [optional] path to the configuration file, defaults to `globalConfig.json` in the parent directory of source provided.
+* `config` - [optional] path to the configuration file, defaults to globalConfig file in the parent directory of source provided.
-* `ta-version` - [optional] override current version of TA, default version is version specified in `globalConfig.json`.
+* `ta-version` - [optional] override current version of TA, default version is version specified in `globalConfig.json` or `globalConfig.yaml`.
 Splunkbase compatible version of SEMVER will be used by default.
 * `python-binary-name` - [optional] Python binary name to use when installing Python libraries.